‘The Walking Dead’ Season 10: Michonne And Ezekiel Share A Kiss

 SPOILER ALERT: This article discusses Episode 4 (titled “Silence the Whisperers”) of AMC’s The Walking Dead Season 10, as well as the comic book series on which it is based.
 Please proceed with caution if you wish to avoid spoilers.

 As previously reported by The Inquisitr, some fans were already expecting Michonne (Danai Gurira) and Ezekiel (Khary Payton) to share a kiss.
-However, it appears that the great romance fans were expecting after being teased earlier in the year at San Diego Comic-Con may not ever eventuate.
+However, it appears that the great romance fans were expecting after being teased earlier in the year at San Diego Comic-Con may not ever happen.

 As Screen Rant points out, the kiss that fans were expecting from what was shown in the initial trailer for Season 10 was actually a great marketing ploy by AMC and not likely the advent of a serious romantic relationship between the couple.